SharePoint/sp-dev-docs/docs/features/REST-joinhubsite-method.md

 ### Join the advertising site to the marketing hub site

-In this sample, the id of the marketing hub site is "27c5fcba-abfd-4c34-823d-0b4a48f7ffe6".
+In this sample, the ID of the marketing hub site is "27c5fcba-abfd-4c34-823d-0b4a48f7ffe6".

 #### Sample Request